dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 <a name="running"></a>
 ## Running ASTRAL

 * To run ASTRAL you need a single file with all the individual gene trees (one per line) in Newick format.
-In this case we need to put all 2419 gene trees (*.treefile files) from `DATA/IQ-tree_individual_loc/output`.
+In this case we need to put all 4 gene trees (*.treefile files) from `/data_tmp/mpemaster/data/06_species_tree/00_individual_loci`.
 To do this you can use the `cat` command like this:

-		For i in $(ls DATA/IQ-tree_individual_loci/output/*.treefile)
-		do
-		cat $i > DATA/ASTRAL/input/all_gene_trees_2419.tre
-		done
+	First let make a new directory where we will place the new astral input file

+		mkdir /data_tmp/mpemaster/data/06_species_tree/01_astral

+		cd /data_tmp/mpemaster/data/06_species_tree/01_astral

+		for i in /data_tmp/mpemaster/data/06_species_tree/00_individual_loci/*.treefile; do cat $i >> meliaceae_4_gene_trees.tre; done

+	You can verify that the file has the four trees by counting its lines

+		wc -l meliaceae_4_gene_trees

+	The output should be 4

+		`4 meliaceae_4_gene_trees.tre`

 * This file was already provided in the `DATA/IQ-tree_individual_loc/output` directory.